Creating your first Blueprint

 Two examples:

-Café: a Blueprint for a Cappuccino deducts 18g of coffee beans and 150ml of milk from inventory on each sale.
+Café drink: a Blueprint for a Cappuccino deducts 18g of coffee beans and 150ml of milk from inventory on each sale.

 Retail: a Blueprint for a Holiday Gift Box deducts 1 candle, 1 notebook, and 1 greeting card from inventory on each sale.